Calabanga: Transportation

-All the barangays of the municipality are link by road system.
+All the barangays of the municipality are linked by road system.
 The municipality is easily accessible from Naga, Bicol Region's prime city.
-Most of the total road networks need improvements and rehabilitation to provide greater access to far-flung barangay residents and facilitate hauling and marketing of farm produce to the poblacion/ marketing centers.
+Most of the total road networks need improvements and rehabilitation to provide greater access to far-flung barangay residents and facilitate hauling and marketing of farm produce to the poblacion and marketing centers.

 From Metro Manila, Calabanga is accessible via Naga.
 First, by a 45-minute plane flight to Naga Airport located at Pili and a car/jeep ride of some 40 minutes to Calabanga.
 Another choice is a 7–10 hours aircon bus trip direct to Calabanga being provided by three bus lines.
 The Philippine National Railways (PNR) also provide trips from Manila to Bicol and vice- versa having a station at Naga City, then it takes some 20–30 minutes ride from Naga to Calabanga.

 Communications

 Calabanga is being served by private telephone companies, the L.M.
 United Telephone Company (UNITEL) and the BAYANTEL Company which provides individual connections for those at the urban and outlying barangays.
 These companies provide local and long-distance calls to Metro Manila or any point in the country or any other place where the system can reach.
 In 2002, the cellular mobile phone services within the municipality was improved and expanded through the installation of telecommunication facilities such as the cell site by two private telecommunication companies.
 The Bureau of Telecommunications, a government operated agency having a Telecom Office stationed in the municipality is providing telegraphic services to the residents of Calabanga while Postal services is provided mainly by the Philippine postal corporation.

 According to the provincial government of Camarines Sur as of 2021 Calabanga has around 49,356 cellphone users and 30,057 people use internet.

 Naga TV relay stations as well as the cable TV stations are tuned-in in the municipality while a local cable TV station and a private; local community television station and a newly opened radio station are based in the municipality.
-Radio broadcasts from several radio stations in Canaman, and Naga.
+Radio broadcasts from several radio stations in Naga City and previously from Canaman.